jyazlovsky/DNSC_6301_Project_Group3/README.md

 * DELINQ_NEXT (whether or not someone missed their next payment) and LIMIT_BAL (amount of previously awarded credit) has a negative correlation, which means customers that did not miss their next payment were awarded more credit than customers that did miss their next payment.
 * A strong negative correlation was found between AGE and MARRIAGE (more older customers were found to be married than younger customers).

 #### Final Iteration Plot
 ![Final Iteration Plot](final-iteration-plot.png)

+The final iteration plot pictured above includes performance and fairness indicators.
+It shows that at Dep = 6 is where we see the best fairness and the best performance.